 - A group the timer belongs to.
-You can select an existing group, or enter a new group name.
-This field is handy for grouping timers in the grid.
+You can select an existing group or enter a new group name.
+This field is handy for grouping timers in the list.

 - By using an icon, you can find the timer in the list more quickly.
 You can edit the list of icons.
-Click Customize... in the bottom of the pop-up window.
+Click Customize... at the bottom of the pop-up window.

-- You can choose a color to be used for highlighting a row in the grid.
+- You can choose a color to be used for highlighting a row in the list.

 - Hours, Minutes, Seconds

-- The initial interval for a timer.
+- It is the initial interval for a timer.
 To enter an interval of more than one day, use the Hours field.
 The drop-down list to the right of the Hours field will help you enter hours.
 For example, 73 hours = 3 days + 1 hour.

 - On zero

-Here you can define what to do with the timer when the countdown is finished:
+Here you can set what to do with the timer when the countdown is finished: